 Seriously!
 Remember how I said we have a thriving population of predators in the area?
 We actually check every morning for prints in the sand around the coop to see what we’re dealing with and if we have any “leaks” for them to gain access.

-So far we’ve confirmed a few raccoons and a bear.
+So far we’ve confirmed a few raccoons and a fox along with a bear.
 Scary, right?
 I know there’s more than just this, but hopefully, they’ll stay far, far away!